Mayor spearheads drive to assist tornado victims

 The tornado that went through the area caused significant damage, and one man was killed when a tree fell on him.

-On Tuesday, Hefty announced to the City Council that two trucks worth of supplies would be filled Friday and Saturday, and then sent to Illinois.
+Last week, Hefty announced to the City Council that two trucks worth of supplies would be filled Friday and Saturday, and then sent to Illinois.
+It left Monday morning.

-Nestle is providing the truck and driver to take the goods to Ottawa.
-Donated supplies may be dropped off at the Department of Public Works from 10 a.m. to 1 p.m. on Friday and Saturday.
-Needed items include flashlights, rubber totes with lids, facemasks, duct tape, assorted batteries, tarps, shovels, rakes, large garbage bags and monetary donations.
-The Salvation Army has advised that they do not need food, clothing or general household goods.

 Dawidziak said she had no idea the drive was being organized by Hefty, and was very surprised at the meeting.